Carrie Bickmore

-Carrie Bickmore (born 3 December 1980) is an Australian radio presenter, comedian and former television presenter.
+Carrie Bickmore (born 3 December 1980) is an Australian radio presenter, comedian, philanthropist and former television presenter.
 She currently co-hosts the national drive radio show on the Hit Network, Carrie & Tommy, from 3–6pm weeknights alongside Tommy Little.
 She was previously a co-host on Network 10's talk show The Project from 2009–2022.

 Early life and education

 Carrie Bickmore was born on 3 December 1980 in Adelaide, South Australia, but moved to Perth, Western Australia, at an early age.

 Bickmore attended the Anglican girls' school Perth College.
 She later studied English at Curtin University of Technology, graduating in 2000 with a Bachelor of Arts.
 She moved to Melbourne, Victoria, in 2001 to pursue a career in media.

 Career

 Radio

 Bickmore started her career as a newsreader on 92.9FM in Perth where she began as an emergency fill-in for a sick colleague.
 Her father Brian Bickmore was a radio announcer on that station at the time and later took up management positions in the Austereo network.
 After this she was appointed as a regular newsreader for the station.

 In 2001, Bickmore became the afternoon newsreader for radio station Nova 100 in Melbourne and in 2002 she became the co-host of the drive show with Andy Ross.

 Bickmore was a 2005 Best News Presenter finalist in the Australian Commercial Radio Awards.
 Bickmore, Rebecca Leahy and Michael Colling accepted the award for Best Community Service Project – Metro, on behalf of Nova 100.

 In 2007, Bickmore was appointed the breakfast newsreader on Hughesy & Kate on Nova 100.
 In August 2009, she announced that she would be leaving Nova 100 to focus on The 7pm Project.
 Her last day was 25 September 2009.

 In October 2012, Bickmore and Charlie Pickering were part of radio show The Breakfast Project, which aired nationally for three weeks.
 Both critics and fans were impressed with the show sparking rumours that Bickmore and Pickering were going to become regulars on Nova 100 Melbourne.

 In November 2013, Bickmore returned to Nova 100 to read the news one last time and to say farewell to long-standing breakfast radio duo Hughesy and Kate.

 In January 2017, Southern Cross Austereo announced that Bickmore and Tommy Little would host Carrie & Tommy across the Hit Network from 3pm.